sordina/learning-llvm/README.md

 ### Note:

-If you are attending the workshop, please attempt to have the required items from the ['Resources'](#resources) section available for your use.
+If you are attending the workshop, make sure that you RSVP via [Meetup](http://www.meetup.com/Melbourne-Functional-User-Group-MFUG/events/132307572/).
+Please also attempt to have the required items from the ['Resources'](#resources) section available for your use during the workshop.

+If you would like to volunteer, please subscribe to the [mhw2013](www.reddit.com/r/mhw2013/) sub-reddit and list yourself on the wiki.

 # TODO: Don't use underscores in pattern matching early on {.todo}
 # TODO: Progressive Enhancement {.todo}